-There are avaiable Detailed, Overall and Historical rankings view modes.
+There are available Detailed, Overall and Historical rankings data view modes.

-The detailed mode allows you to view the data for each search engine separately.
-You can choose any period and see the rankings for different dates.
+The detailed mode allows you to view data for each search engine separately.
+You can choose any period and see keyword rankings for different dates.

-The information in the “Historical data” tab allows you to compare the current rankings with the baseline, as well as monitor their dynamics over a certain period of time such as:
+The information in the “Historical Data” tab allows you to compare current to baseline keyword rankings, as well as monitor their dynamics over a certain period of time such as:

 - a day ago;

 - a week ago;